Qiskit/RFCs/####-sparse-observable.md

 - Primitives implementers will maintain a well-specified serialisable format for data transmission.
 - Primitives implementers will have access to high-performance classes for the operations they need.

+Note that these benefits can only be realised only once primitives _use_ this new type, which might require some `Estimator` interface evolution out-of-scope of this document.

 ## Design Proposal

-The new `SparseObservable` class is primarily designed to be the user-input format for observables in an `EstimatorV3` interface, but will also have mathematical operations defined for construction and manipulation.
+The new `SparseObservable` class is primarily designed to address scaling problems with `SparsePauliOp`.
+It will use an extended alphabet to avoid exponential memory explosions in `SparsePauliOp` when representing projection operators (like $`\lvert00\dotsm0\rangle\langle00\dotsm0\rvert`$), and will not store identities on qubits.
+Its storage format will be somewhat akin to a CSR/CSC matrix.
-Since it will be used in the primitives interfaces, its data representation cannot change once in Qiskit.
+Since it is intended to be used in stable interfaces, its internal data representation will be part of its public API, and cannot change once in Qiskit.

 In current Qiskit / primitives, the concept of "observable" (`SparsePauliOp`) is described in terms of the object that describes the necessary "measurement bases" (`PauliList`).
 With an extended observable alphabet, there can be a many-to-one mapping from observable terms to measurement bases ($Z$ and $\lvert 0\rangle\langle 0\rvert$ in observables both correspond to $Z$ in measurement), so there is a natural break between the two.
+The new operator will formalise this within its interfaces; it will have methods to produce the measurement bases needed to measure the terms.

 ### Definitions